flass/pantagruel/README.md

 Note that for the sake of computing evolutionary analyses that have any meaning at all, Pantagruel requires that you provide a minimum of **four** genomes in input - ideally much more, as Pantagruel can easily deal with several hundreds of genome.
-This minimum number 4 is to be split at the user's discretion between RefSeq-type and 'custom assemblies, though `-A` and `-a` options, respectively.
+This minimum number 4 is to be split at the user's discretion between RefSeq-type and 'custom assemblies, through `-A`/`-L` and `-a` options, respectively.

 Here is a view of what input data passed to Pantagruel should look like.